Harshit8126/Food-Ordering-Website/README.md

 #  Food Order Website
-This is a Food Ordering Website Template, designed (Front-end) using html,css and (Back-end) using PHP, My-SQL.
+This is a Food Ordering Website , designed (Front-end) using html,css and (Back-end) using PHP, My-SQL.
 I am  developing this project while learning "Web Development Course - CodeWithHarry".

+**This is not full project.**

 **This is my ongoing project.**